ZKitcher/create-p5jsBoiler/README.md

 Boilerplate to fork for an easy setup to start a P5js project.

-run "node .\fileScraper.js" to create the requre.js file to import the required html files into index.html onload.
+run "npm run build" to create the requre.js file to import the required html files into index.html onload.